Mr. Simons was born

 Talbot has been a member of the Screen Actors Guild and the American Federation of Television Artists, since 1975.
 He has been writing, and directing plays, writing screenplays, performing on stage, TV, and in films for over 30 years but "Still the Drums" represents the first written work of Talbot's ever produced.
 "Still the Drums" marks Talbot's writer, producer, director debut as a filmmaker, while simultaneously playing one of the lead roles.

-Over the years Talbot has consistently received rave reviews and has been awarded for his work for both comedy and drama six seperate times.
+Over the years Talbot has consistently received rave reviews and has been awarded for his work for both comedy and drama six separate times.

 Talbot has also performed stand-up comedy at some major clubs in Hollywood, on the Sunset Strip, like the "Laugh Factory", "Carlos and Charlie's", and the regular MC for Skippy Lowe's "Belly Room" at the world famous "Comedy Store" Talbot says that, "Without a doubt "Still the Drums" has been the hardest undertaking of my life and has given me a whole new respect for all filmmakers."